 If you’ve got a soft spot for trashy, silly, and unscary horrors, this list is just what you need.
 Let’s inject a little more excitement into your Halloween party, movie marathon, or quiet night alone ignoring those kids at the door.
 No matter what your preferred style of freaky film is, I’m sure you’ll find something that screams at you from this rubbish heap of genre-film glory.
 There’s everything from low budgets, to inept and inexperienced actors, to abysmal special effects and costuming.
 A bunch of these terrifyingly terrible titles I have written about on this website, so if you want to know more about them, just click the link.
 And yes, they are roughly ranked in terms of enjoyment, but they’re all a frightfully good time in their own, special way.

 Widely regarded as one of the worst movies ever made, this was meant to be a spooky supernatural sci-fi horror.
-However, thanks to a lack of planning, budget, and moviemaking capabilities it’s just a slow drag of a movie.
-While it is from a time when b movie actors were actually very decent, unfortunately every other aspect of this movie lets it down.
-You’ve gotta hand it to Ed Wood though, the premise of camp looking aliens coming to earth to reanimate the dead isn’t bad for one made up on the fly in the wake of Bela Lugosi’s death – in order to make use of the footage he’d just shot of him, of course.
+However, thanks to a lack of planning, budget, and moviemaking abilities it’s just a slow drag of a movie.
+While it is from a time when b movie actors were actually very adept, unfortunately every other aspect of this movie lets it down.
+You’ve gotta hand it to Ed Wood though, the premise of camp-looking aliens coming to earth to reanimate the dead isn’t bad for one made up on the fly in the wake of Bela Lugosi’s death – in order to make use of the footage he’d already shot of him, of course.
 It’s the kind of thing you sit through just to say you did.